Soldier Honored: ERIK R. HELDT

 The youngest of three boys, Erik Heldt grew up on a farm in eastern Missouri.
 Erik played football in high school and graduated in 1997.
 He was a husband and father of a young daughter.
 He chose the Marine Corp over the Army because he believed he could make a bigger difference.
 His brother Matt stated, “He thought protecting our way of life was definitely the right thing to do.
 He paid the ultimate price for us to go to church on Sunday morning or to go grocery shopping after work.”
 He wanted to become a diesel mechanic and a football coach after his military service.

-He is survived by his wife and three sons.
-One of his sons is a Folds of Honor scholarship recipient.
+LCpl Heldt is survived by his wife and daughter, who is a recipient of a Folds of Honor scholarship.